karan-parekh/DNA-Sequencing/README.md

 # DNA-Sequencing

-This project aims at making DNA sequencing easy for biologist
+This project aims at making DNA sequencing easy for biologists

 ## Installation